rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 ### 2.4 Setup and configure Azure Firewall security

-Now that we have explained the networking specifics about the UDR and the networking egress, let's assume that our traffic it's within the Azure Firewall Subnet.
+Now that we have explained the networking specifics about the UDR and the networking egress, let's assume that our traffic is within the Azure Firewall Subnet.

-What's are the specifics of the Azure Firewall?
+What are the specifics of the Azure Firewall?

-We used in this architecture an [Azure Firewall Standard](https://docs.microsoft.com/en-us/azure/firewall/features), because offers for this example the capabilities that are enough for this PoC, but if you need more features such as TLS inspection, IDPS, or Url filtering among others, you can select the [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features).
+We used in this architecture an [Azure Firewall Standard](https://docs.microsoft.com/en-us/azure/firewall/features), because it offers the capabilities that are enough for this PoC, but if you need more features such as TLS inspection, IDPS, or URL filtering among others, you can select the [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features).

 For deploying the [Azure Firewall in our architecture](https://github.com/rcarrata/ocp4-azure-ipi/blob/main/roles/ocp4-cloud-ipi/tasks/azure-infra-firewall.yml#L66) we need to associate the Public IP, and also select the Firewall subnet where will be deployed, but because we're cool kids we're using Ansible to automate the whole process :D.